magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

 map-type:
     0:
         image: https://img.thingsboard.io/user-guide/widgets/maps/map-type-1-ce.png
         title: 'The first step in configuring the map widget is selecting the map type.
-ThingsBoard offers several map widgets, including Image Map, which allows you to use a custom background image as the map.
+IoT Hub offers several map widgets, including Image Map, which allows you to use a custom background image as the map.
 You can also configure map layers, enabling flexible switching between different map styles — such as satellite, hybrid, or custom layers — directly within the widget, with just a few clicks.'

 map-type-adding-layer-1:
     0: